d1820/CodeDocumentor/Readme.md

 Microsoft is not going to make any changes to truly allow analyzers to run out of process.
 Even with .editorconfig support, it will not work if you want to have any user level settings collection from Visual Studio > Options.

-- As of VS2022 version 17.6.x there is some bug that makes extension analyzers not being to work work properly if you have *Run code analysis in seperate process*
+- As of VS2022 version 17.6.x there is some bug that makes extension analyzers not able to work properly if you have *Run code analysis in separate process*

   ![Out of process](https://github.com/d1820/CodeDocumentor/blob/main/GifInstruction/outOfProcess.png?raw=true)